Chart Color Schemes

 AreaSearch analysis reveals Strathfield - East significantly outperforming the majority of regions assessed nationwide

-Strathfield - East has an educated workforce with professional services well represented.
-Its unemployment rate is 2.6%, lower than the Greater Sydney average of 4.2%.
+Strathfield - East has a highly educated workforce with professional services well represented.
+Its unemployment rate is 2.6%, lower than the national average.

 Frequently Asked Questions - Employment